tariromukute/opengilan/5G Core Networks Performance Comparison/README.md

 # Run the ansible role for OAI.
 Replace 172.24.4.3 with the IP of the OAI VM
 ansible all -i '172.24.4.3,' -u ubuntu -m include_role --args "name=olan_oai_cn5g" -e docker_username=<username> -e docker_password=<password> -e user=ubuntu

-# one caveat is that ad-hoc cli commands don't have access to the ansible_facts which the role might need.
-To work around it, you can use caching: ANSIBLE_CACHE_PLUGIN=jsonfile ANSIBLE_CACHE_PLUGIN_CONNECTION=/tmp/ansible-cache ansible -m setup yourHostname and then ANSIBLE_CACHE_PLUGIN=jsonfile ANSIBLE_CACHE_PLUGIN_CONNECTION=/tmp/ansible-cache ansible -m include_role
 ```

 **Set up running the commands from OAI repo**